docker/docs/compose/how-it-works.md

 environment very quickly.

-### Variables and moving a composition between environments
+### Supports variables and moving a composition between environments

 Compose supports variables in the Compose file.
 You can use these variables to customize your composition for different environments, or different users.